 Contact the Environmental Agency on 03708 506506.
 They can provide details of companies who are registered to collect hazardous waste.
 Or alternatively, you may wish to contact Asbestos Removal Contractors Association on 01283 566467, which can provide you with more advice.

 As a householder, if you intend to transport asbestos cement waste in your own vehicle, you do not need to be a registered carrier provided that it is your own waste.
+You can also contact the City of London Council for asbestos removal.

 However, you should take the following steps to ensure that asbestos does not contaminate your car: